BruningLab/warpDOCK/README.md

 &nbsp;
 &nbsp;

-# Usage and examples
+    4. **Usage and examples**

 &nbsp;

-**Importing a ligand library directly into the VCN from ZINC**
+**Importing ligand library directly into the VCN from ZINC**

 To import directly from ZINC, ensure that the ligand files have 3D coordinates and are in PDBQT format.
 Save the output as raw URLs and copy into a new .txt in the VCN.
 An example URL file is:

 http://files.docking.org/3D/BC/CARN/BCCARN.xaa.pdbqt.gz

 ```
-./Downloader.py
+ZincDownloader

 options:
   -h, --help  show this help message and exit
-  -urls URLS  [REQUIRED] Path to the URLs.txt document
+  -input     [REQUIRED] Path to the URLs.txt document
   -out OUT    [REQUIRED] Output path for multi-PDBQT files
 ```

-The contents of each URL can be downloaded using the program "FileDivider.py" into a new folder.
-Whilst in PDBQT format, each file will have hundreds to thousands of ligand coordinates.

 &nbsp;

 **Splitting each multi-PDBQT file into individual files**

-The program "Splitter.py" is used to process each multi-PDBQT file and strip out the details and coordinates of each ligand, and write to a new file.
+The program "Splitter" is used to process each multi-PDBQT file and strip out the details and coordinates of each ligand, and write to a new file.

 ```
-./Splitter.py
+Splitter

 options:
   -h, --help            show this help message and exit